a-rahimi/procams/procams/index.md

 # Projector-Camera Systems: Here Be Dragons

 Camera and projectors yearn to be merged.
-Both involve pixels, similar frame rates, fields of view, and resolutions.
-The instinct for this merger goes back decades, and its devotes rally under the monicker “PROCAM”.
+Both have pixels, similar frame rates, resolutions, and fields of view.
+The instinct to merge these technologies goes back decades.
+Its devotes rally under the monicker “PROCAM”.

-Venture Capitalists who fund startups and Vice Presidents at established tech companies are frequently pitched consumer PROCAMs.
-One pitch might go “We can make everyday surfaces like tabletopcs smart/alive!”.
-A more business-oriented one might try “We can present our platform to our users in new magical ways!”
+Venture Capitalists and Vice Presidents at established tech companies are frequently pitched consumer PROCAMs:
+	“We can make everyday surfaces look smart/alive!”;
+	“We can present our platform to our users in new magical ways!”;
-Other attempts: “We'll delight users by bringing them closer to their data”, “We'll seamlessly meld the digital and physical”, "It's augmented reality without a clunky face-computer", "It's the the fourth screen in your life!".
+	“We'll delight users by bringing them closer to their data”;
+	“We'll seamlessly meld the digital and physical”;
+	"It's augmented reality without a clunky face-computer";
+	"It's the the fourth screen in your life!".
 I’m making up these quotes, but all of them strike close to home for me.
-PROCAM projects sometimes ship, but have never become the successes their inventors hope for.
-Each time, new lessons are learned then forgotten.
-Years later, new PROCAM pitches resurface as new employees gain prominence and old VCs and VPs cycle.
+PROCAM projects sometimes ship, but they have never become the successes their inventors hope for.
+Each round, new lessons are learned then forgotten, and years later, new PROCAM pitches resurface as new employees gain prominence and old VCs and VPs cycle.